 Murray R. Barrick

-Professor, Paul M. & James R. Whatley Chair in Business
+Professor Emeritus, Paul M. & James R. Whately Chair in Business

 Please refer to my personal website (listed below) for a bio, vita, and list of publications.